Tell other's what you think and vote in our "Broker of the year Awards"You could win a £1,000 Amazon voucher...

 Most brokers still charge around 2.5% over/under 1 month LIBOR and you’ll have to have a pretty decent account to get them any lower.

-So, if any broker every tells you that financing charges shouldn’t be included in your P&L they are talking rubbish.
+So, if any broker ever tells you that financing charges shouldn’t be included in your P&L they are talking rubbish.
+Overnight financing is one of the largest costs to trading on leverage.
+Especially in the crypto markets where spreads and financing are much more expensive than established asset classes.

 Good Broker Guide Featured Brokers